featured

 We also see that without him, this team just doesn't look itself, they appear ruderless without their captain.
 He is the heart of the team and with his chaotic approach, I think he is perfect for this current United.

-See?
 Many reasons to keep and sell him.

 What would I do?

-Earlier in the season between the start and February, I would probably say yes to this type of deal.
-I thought that Bruno wasn't performing anywhere near the level he should be even more so after the new contract, and that the output had dipped and the performances were awful for a player of his quality.
+Earlier in the season between the start and February, I would've probably say yes to this type of deal.
+I thought that Bruno wasn't performing anywhere near the level he should be even more so after the new contract, that the output had dipped and the performances were awful for a player of his quality.

 There were question marks over his leadership as well with the talk being that perhaps similarly to Maguire, maybe the captain's armband is too heavy for him.